 Current Evidence for Bone Stimulators

-One of the major drawbacks of bone stimulators is lack of sufficient number of studies.
+One of the major drawbacks of bone stimulators is the lack of a sufficient number of studies.
 Therefore the proper recommendations cannot be made.

-For treatment of delayed unions and nonunions, all other bone stimulators have a Grade C recommendation, while Capacitive coupling stimulator has a Grade B recommendation.
+For the treatment of delayed unions and nonunions, all other bone stimulators have a Grade C recommendation which means that further validation is required.

 Moreover, there insufficient evidence to recommend one stimulator over another.